Longford: Rail

 Longford railway station (opened 8 November 1855) is on the Dublin-Sligo line of the Irish railway network.
 About 91 km from Sligo and 122 km from Dublin, it is served by Sligo-Dublin intercity services.
 Despite its distance from Dublin, there is a regular, well-utilised commuter service to Dublin with journeys to Dublin Connolly generally taking about an hour and three-quarters.

 Canals

 The Royal Canal reopened in October 2010 after years of being derelict and overgrown.
-Navigation is now possible from Spencer Dock, in Dublin, to the Shannon, in Clondra.
+Navigation is now possible from Spencer Dock, in Dublin, to the Shannon, in Cloondara.

 Bus

 There are a number of bus services to Dublin and other towns both outside and inside the county provided by both the state (Bus Éireann) and private bus companies (Kane's, Donnelly's and Farrelly's.)
 Third level colleges are also served by the private companies during the academic year.

 Donnelly's Pioneer Bus Service, a local bus company based in Granard, operate a route from Longford to Granard via Ballinalee.
 There are three journeys each way daily (no Sunday service).

 Whartons Travel, which is also a local bus service, operate a route from Longford railway station and Longford to Cavan via Drumlish, Arvagh and Crossdoney.
 As of 2014, this service is funded by the National Transport Authority.